 Anderson was a parish priest at Neerkol from 1942 to 1964.
 Before Neerkol, Father Anderson also worked as a parish priest at St Patrick’s in Mackay as well as St Ann’s.

-Three former residents of the orphanage told the Royal Commission into Institutional Responses to Child Sexual Abuse Father Anderson regularly molested or raped them during their time at Neerkol.
+Three former residents of the orphanage told the Royal Commission into Institutional Responses to Child Sexual Abuse that Father Anderson regularly molested or raped them during their time at Neerkol.

-David became a ward of the state when he was five months old and he lived at Neerkol until 1956 when he was 15 years-old and working on farms.
+David became a ward of the state when he was five months old and he lived at Neerkol until 1956, when he was 15 years old and working on farms.

 Father Anderson started abusing David at the age of nine years old.
 David had just become an altar boy.